Start with us on the path to becoming a New York State licensed Radiographer.

 - Manually move and maneuver the X-ray tube at standard and non-standard heights up to 7 feet.

-- Draw up sterile contrast media and other solutions without contaminating the syringe, needle and/or injecting device.
+- Comply with Universal Precautions (use of sterile gloves).
+Draw up sterile contrast media and other solutions without contaminating the syringe, needle and/or injecting device.
+Perform venipuncture with appropriate training.

 - Select the exposure factors necessary to produce a radiograph by manipulating dials, buttons and switches.

-- Place X-ray/CR cassettes in Bucky trays and spot film devices and properly manipulate all locking devices.
+- Place X-ray cassettes / detectors in Bucky trays and reader devices and properly manipulate all locking devices.

 - Physically be able to administer emergency care including CPR as necessary.

-- Physically be able to stand for periods as long as 2 hours while wearing lead aprons and to walk a distance of 2 miles.
+- Physically be able to stand for periods as long as 2 hours while wearing lead aprons and be able to walk a distance of 2 miles.

 - Test by both oral and written methods.